iamhankai/ghostnet.pytorch/readme.md

+**This repo only implements the demo code for GhostNet.
+Please move to the [official repo](https://github.com/iamhankai/ghostnet) for more details.**

 # GhostNet

-**News**: Official pytroch pretrained model is available at https://github.com/huawei-noah/ghostnet/tree/master/pytorch

-This repo provides Pytorch implementation of CVPR 2020 paper [GhostNet: More Features from Cheap Operations](https://arxiv.org/abs/1911.11907).
-The TensorFlow implementation with pretrained model is available at [here](https://github.com/iamhankai/ghostnet).
+This repo provides demo Pytorch implementation of CVPR 2020 paper [GhostNet: More Features from Cheap Operations](https://arxiv.org/abs/1911.11907).
+The TensorFlow/PyTorch implementation with pretrained model is available at [here](https://github.com/iamhankai/ghostnet).

 ### Requirements
 The code was verified on Python3, PyTorch 1.0+.